 When embarking on a new home build or remodel project, the fuzziest budget item for most homeowners is typically the technology budget.
 Your builder, architect, and interior designer can quickly ballpark what a pool, a kitchen, or an electrical contract will cost.
 When it comes to technology, though, they often shrug their shoulders since there are so many variables.
 Some clients want very basic systems, and others want audiophile music systems and George Jetson-levels of Home Automation.
 More often, homeowners do not really know what they want or need.
-Here are some budget guidelines:
+Here are some budget guidelines, with a link below to our budget calculator:

 Typically, in a major remodel or new home build, the budgets for technology systems range from 4 - 8% of your home's value.